JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

 It is wrapped in metal.
 All the beautiful, orange copper is called a Faraday cage.
+(Not the support cage, the shiny stuff.)
-Its purpose of this meal wrapping is to block electromagnetic radiation from interfering with the sensitive electronics inside.
+The purpose of this metal wrapping is to block electromagnetic radiation from interfering with the sensitive electronics inside.
 Simply put, metal blocks electromagnetic waves.